Ever Dreamed Of Learning Guitar? Get Started With A Free Chord Chart. Enter Email For Chord Chart

 By Billy Saefong

-This happened to me a few weeks ago.
-My younger brother’s combo amp had a mind of its own and often decided to cut the music whenever it felt like it.
+A few weeks ago my younger brother’s combo amp had a mind of its own and often decided to cut the music whenever it felt like it.

 We decided to salvage the speakers in the old Crate combo and began searching for an amp head that could run two 12 inch, 8 ohm, 80 watt Celestion speakers.